anderssandstrom/ecmc_target_muts_logger/README.md

 The phase is calculated as the difference between the two timestamps by a ecmc plc.
 Phase errors bigger than 20mm will be filtered away by the plc.

 ## Start ioc

+Note: Require version 3.4.0

+Note: Use ecmccomgui_py36 to activate python env for ecmccomgui
 ```
 $ cd iosch
 $ iocsh.bash start_ioc.script